input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

 In order to guarantee the implementation provides those safety properties, the Hydra team has developed a diversified palette of testing techniques, including the use of quickcheck-dynamic.
 While the careful Test-Driven Development approach taken gives reasonable confidence most use cases and issues are covered, hopes are high that such a model is able to explore more corner cases and reveal subtle issues in the protocol implementation.

 What was sought after is to be able to define and test Hydra Head security properties against the real implementation.
-As a first example the team tackled to get a feel of how quickcheck-dynamic could used, here is stated one of the properties from the original paper:
+As a first example the team tackled to get a feel of how quickcheck-dynamic could be used, here one of the properties from the original paper is stated:

 > • Conflict-Free Liveness (Head):
 >